 Bender: Another term for a curve ball.

 Bigs: AKA The Major Leagues.
+Definitely one of the cutest baseball dog names!

 Blue: As blue is a typical hue for an umpire’s uniform, the color is sometimes used to refer to the sports official.